 Prefix "t_" means "temporary", "p_" means "permanent".

-Prefix is very useful because it’s giving additional information about the situation:
+The prefix is very useful because it’s giving additional information about the situation:

 - "p_email_disabled" - server says that the email is permanently disabled.